 Hell No!
-If your injuries are grave enough to need suturing, EO’s will not be able to stem the blood flow.
-So, if you have a cut that is big and deep, don’t wait to faint of blood loss because you relied too much on home treatments and EO recipes.
+If your injuries are grave enough to need suturing, essential oils will not be able to stem the blood flow.
+So, if you have a cut that is big and deep, don’t wait to faint of blood loss because you relied too much on home treatments and essential oil recipes.
 Call 911 at once or rush to the nearest hospital if you can.

-Now, this is where EOs come to your rescue.
+Now, this is where essential oils come to your rescue.
 They not only bring the pain and the inflammation in control but also boost the pace of healing and regulate the formation of scar tissue.
 So, if you are worrying about the cut leaving a sorry reminder of its occurrence on your body, these volatile extracts can show scars the way out.
-That said, let us start talking about EOs that can help you to heal.
+That said, let us start talking about essential oils that can help you to heal.